The more I panicked, the harder it became to get back on track and bring in the assignments I needed.

 These are the lessons I learned during that year.
 And truly accepting them and fixing them has helped me reach a point where I subsequently walked away from a six-figure job because I was doing more with my business.

 I know you can do the same.
 This is how.

 Exactly one year ago, I confidently told my husband he could quit his job if he wanted.
 I could support us.
 I had been working fewer than four hours a day and I was making more money than I ever had in all my years of full-time freelancing.

-Plus, I finally had an agent I liked and it was only a matter of time until my book would sell; there had been murmurs of interest already, I was told.
+Plus, I finally had an agent I liked, and it was only a matter of time until the book I was writing would sell; there had been murmurs of interest already, I was told.